19bk/portfolio/README_CLOUDFLARE.md

 Outputs to `.open-next`.
 Deploy by connecting this repo to Cloudflare Pages and pointing the build command to `npm run cf:build` with output directory `.open-next`.

+> Tip: In Cloudflare Pages → Settings → Environment variables, set `NODE_VERSION=20` so the build uses the supported runtime.

 ### Environment Variables

 - `NEXT_PUBLIC_CF_BEACON_TOKEN`: Web Analytics beacon token.